sp3Shree/Viral-posts-identification---Craigslist/README.md

 # Viral-posts-identification---Craigslist
-A repository for predictive analysis of posts on Craigslist
+A repository for predictive analysis on Craigslist posts